Nabiha-Nasir/stochastic-Bayesian-games/action based strategy for short horizon cases/readme.md

 ### 2. Algorithm for player 2 in short horizon cases (action based strategy)
 ??????? please fill in this section for player 2 ?????????????????

+The 'utilities' folder contains all the required function and files to run the code of primal and dual game LP